-The Audit Committee meets prior to the issuance of financial information to the markets with the Internal Audit Manager and the Management responsible for preparing the financial information to comment on any relevant aspects and, if appropriate, discuss significant control weaknesses identified.
+The Audit Committee meets prior to the issuance of financial information to the markets with the Internal Audit Manager and the Management responsible for preparing the financial information to comment on any relevant aspects and, if appropriate, discuss significant control weaknesses identified. .

-During 2018, the Head of Internal Audit attended six meetings of the Audit Committee, who reported on the Annual Work Plan's evolution and the existing action plans to implement recommendations for internal control improvement.
+During the 2019 financial year, the Internal Audit Manager attended six audit committee meetings informing about developments in the annual work plan and existing action plans to implement recommendations for improving internal control.